lachenmayer/treealog/readme.md

 ## ... _peer-to-peer_ ...

 Treealog can be accessed through [Beaker Browser](https://beakerbrowser.com/), which is an experimental browser that allows users to access sites using the [Dat](https://datproject.org/) protocol.
 A Dat archive (/ site) is identified by a long, random-looking address.
 By knowing a Dat archive's address (or _key_), it is possible to verify the authorship of the archive's contents, no matter where the content is received from.
 This is what makes Dat a _peer-to-peer_ protocol.

-Only a single person/device, the _owner_, can make changes to a Dat archive.
-(It is currently not easily possible to transfer ownership between devices.)
+A current limitation in Dat is that only a single person/device, the _owner_, can make changes to a Dat archive.
+[Several solutions](https://github.com/datproject/planning) for this are currently in the works, but until these are ready, I wanted to experiment with what is currently possible.

 In Treealog, a conversation is represented by a Dat archive.
-A conversation contains links to further Dat archives.
-These archives contain every individual's contributions to the conversation, one archive for every contributor.
+A _conversation_ contains links to further Dat archives, _contributor_ archives.
+These links are simply files in a folder in the conversation archive containing the keys of the contributor archives.
+(In future, these could be represented as ["symlinks" or "mounts"](https://github.com/datprotocol/DEPs/issues/32), which is a proposed feature for the Dat protocol.)

+The contributor archives contain every individual's _contributions_ (currently video files) to the conversation.
+When loading a conversation archive, Treealog looks at the contributors folder, and also loads each of the contributor archives.
+The contributions are loaded from the contributor archives, and pieced together to form a single conversation.

 To become part of a conversation, the owner of the conversation archive needs to invite the new contributor.
+Under the hood, treealog creates a new file containing the new contributor's archive key, which can then be discovered by anyone watching the conversation archive.